vaskoGut/Learning/README.md

         With context API we have 1 store where all data is passed to and from all data is extracted from.
         Example of data stored in context: template language, user authentificated data.
 ANother good example is dark mode - if you want an access to it from each component.

+    25. ### react-structuring-code
+       You need specific folder for your components ( it can be also seperate folder for your common components ), for hooks, constants.
+       It's good to have proper structure - it's easier to find what you need, it's easier to make onboarding for new team members.
+       It's god to use absoolute imports.

   ________________________________________________________________________________________________________________________________